 Performance outcomes Acceptable outcomes AO1.8 Buildings and structures are set back a minimum of three metres from a railway bridge.
 AND AO1.9 Development below or abutting a railway bridge is to be clear of permanent structures or any other activity that may impede emergency access or works and maintenance of rail transport infrastructure.
 Editor's note: Temporary activities below or abutting a railway bridge could include, for example, car parking or outdoor storage.
-AO1.10 Development above a railway is designed to facilitate ventilation as follows: (1) for development extending above a railway for a distance of less than 80 metres, gaps are provided to ensure natural ventilation, or (2) for development extending above a railway for a distance of more than 80 metres, ventilation shafts are provided.
+AO1.10 Development above a railway is designed to facilitate ventilation as follows: (1) for development extending above a railway for a distance of less than 80 metres, gaps are provided to ensure natural ventilation, or for development extending above a railway for a distance of more than 80 metres, ventilation shafts are provided.
 Editor's note: For development extending above a railway for a distance of more than 80 metres, it is recommended that modelling of smoke dispersion should be undertaken by a RPEQ to predict the spread of combustion products and inform the ventilation design.
 Section 5.1 - Development over a railway of the Guide to Development in a Transport Environment: Rail, Department of Transport and Main Roads, 2015, provides guidance on how to comply with this acceptable outcome.
-AO2.1 Fencing is provided along the property boundary with the railway.
-PO2 Development prevents unauthorised access to: Editor's note: Where fencing is provided it is to be in accordance with the railway manager's standards.
-(1) state transport corridors.
-AND (2) future state transport corridors, AO2.2 Accommodation activities with a publicly accessible area located (3) state transport infrastructure, within 10 metres from the boundary of a railway or 20 metres from the by people, vehicles and projectiles. centreline of the nearest railway track (whichever is the shorter distance), Editor's note: For a railway, Section 2.4 - Preventing include throw protection screens for the publicly accessible area as follows: unauthorised access of the Guide to Development in a (1) openings of no greater than 25 mm x 25mm Transport Environment: Rail, Department of Transport and Main Roads, 2015, provides guidance on how to (2) height of 2.4 metres vertically above the highest toe hold if see-through, comply with this performance outcome. or 2 metres if non see-through.
+PO2 Development prevents unauthorised AO2.1 Fencing is provided along the property boundary with the railway. access to: Editor's note: Where fencing is provided it is to be in accordance with the railway manager's standards.
+(1) state transport corridors, AND (2) future state transport corridors, AO2.2 Accommodation activities with a publicly accessible area located (3) state transport infrastructure, within 10 metres from the boundary of a railway or 20 metres from the by people, vehicles and projectiles. centreline of the nearest railway track (whichever is the shorter distance), Editor's note: For a railway, Section 2.4 - Preventing include throw protection screens for the publicly accessible area as follows: unauthorised access of the Guide to Development in a (1) openings of no greater than 25 mm x 25mm Transport Environment: Rail, Department of Transport and Main Roads, 2015, provides guidance on how to (2) height of 2.4 metres vertically above the highest toe hold if see-through, $comply \ with \ this \ performance \ outcome.$ or 2 metres if non see-through.
 Editor's note: Expanded metal is considered see-through.
 AO2.3 Development in or over a railway or future railway land includes throw protection screens.
 Editor's note: Throw protection screens in a railway or future railway land designed in accordance with the relevant provisions of the Civil Engineering Technical Requirement CIVIL-SR-005 Design of buildings over or near railways, Queensland Rail, 2011, and the Civil Engineering Technical Requirement CIVIL-SR-008 Protection screens, Queensland Rail, 2011, comply with this acceptable outcome.
-AND AO2.4 Built to boundary walls and solid fences abutting a railway are protected by an anti-graffiti coating.
-Editor's note: The Anti-Graffiti Protection Specification MRTS83, Department of Transport and Main Roads, 2009, provides guidance on how to comply with this acceptable outcome.
-AO2.5 Road barriers are installed along any proposed roads abutting a railway.
+AND AO2.4 Road barriers are installed along any proposed roads abutting a railwav.
 Editor's note: Road barriers designed in accordance with Queensland Rail Civil Engineering Technical Requirement CIVIL-SR-007 Design and selection criteria for road/rail interface barriers comply with this acceptable outcome.